MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: API Structure

 \subsubsection{Feedback Controllers}

-One thing we have not yet discussed is the Feedback Controller API.
 Feedback Controllers are useful even when using \ac{MPPI} and become necessary for Tube-\ac{MPPI} and \ac{RMPPI}.
-The only Feedback Controller currently implemented is \ac{iLQR} but we will show how to construct a simple PID controller for each state/control combination. \begin{code}[ht!] \lstinputlisting[language=C++,firstline=7,lastline=16]{code_examples/PID/pid.cuh} \end{code}
+The only Feedback Controller currently implemented is \ac{iLQR} but we show how to construct a simple PID controller for each state/control combination. \begin{code}[ht!] \lstinputlisting[language=C++,firstline=7,lastline=16,escapechar=~]{code_examples/PID/pid.cuh} \end{code}

 Before the example Feedback Controller, we need to go over the code structure for Feedback Controllers as this is very different from the previous examples of Dynamics and Cost Functions.
 This is due to the fact that the feedback controller needs to be usable on the GPU but might have different memory requirements on the CPU side.
 Using \ac{iLQR} as an example in \cref{fig:feedback_diagram}, calculating the feedback on the GPU would just require the feedback gains to be sent but calculating the feedback gains requires access to the Dynamics and their Jacobians as well as a Cost Function and its Jacobian.
 To handle this discrepancy in computational workloads, each Feedback Controller is made up of two parts: a GPU feedback class which contains the bare necessities to calculate the feedback, and a CPU wrapper which can do things like recomputing the gains to a new desired trajectory.